 College and Career Week Resources

-Each year the Santa Cruz County College and Career Collaborative establishes a countywide College and Career Week.
-During this week K-12 schools engage their students in activities to build a college going culture and ensure that all students are aware, eligible and prepared for college and career.
+Each year the Santa Cruz County College and Career Collaborative establish a countywide College and Career Week.
+During this month K-12 schools engage their students in activities to build a college-going culture and ensure that all students are aware, eligible, and prepared for college and career.

 There are a lot of ways teachers, administrators, and parents can support College and Career Week.
 The list below contains activities and resources for all grade levels.